RishahbhTiwari/RishahbhTiwari/README.md

 Welcome to my GitHub!

-I'm an engineer-turned-aspiring "Data Scientist", currently deep-diving into the world of Machine Learning, Deep Learning, and NLP (Natural Language Processing) with a sharp focus on building job-ready skills.
+I'm an engineer-turned-aspiring "Data Scientist", currently deep-diving into the world of Machine Learning, Deep Learning, and NLP (Natural Language Processing).

-🚀 My Journey

-After working for 2 years as a "Project Engineer" at Nuberg Engineering Ltd — where I led the execution of a turnkey 80 TPD Calcium Chloride plant in Oman — I made a bold move.

-🔄 I pivoted from industrial project execution to solving problems with data.

-Now, I’m channeling my analytical mindset, structured execution, and curiosity into "Data Science" — mastering everything from foundational statistics to advanced AI techniques, with the ambition to work in real-world data-driven roles.
+Now, I’m channeling my analytical mindset, structured execution, and curiosity into "Data Science" — mastering everything from foundational statistics to advanced AI techniques.

 📚 What I’m Currently Learning